 Montego Bay Travel Tip: If you want to book a Glistening Waters tour, try to avoid a full moon or nearly full moon evening.
 Even better, try it on a cloudy night.
 That’s when the waters sparkle the most.
 If looking for a bit of adventure, this is definitely one of the more fun things to do in Jamaica.Check out TripAdvisor reviews of Glistening Waters.

 Book a combo tour – Rose Hall Great House & Luminous Waters – From $250

 Montego Bay Shopping

 When it came to shopping in Montego Bay Jamaica, we did things a little differently.
-There are loads of duty free options at the Falmouth Port, where the cruise ships come in.
-If you want to see the port shops and dining options, it’s necessary to show an identification.
-And, there are a handful of duty free shops as well near some of the resorts.
+There are loads of duty-free options at the Falmouth Port, where the cruise ships come in.
+If you want to see the port shops and dining options, it’s necessary to show identification.
+And, there are a handful of duty-free shops as well near some of the resorts.